smc/mlmorph/docs/index.md

 # Malayalam morphology analyser

-Morphology is the study of the internal structure of words..
+Morphology is the study of the internal structure of words.
 Morphology focuses on how the components within a word (stems, root words, prefixes, suffixes, etc.) are arranged or modified to create different meanings.

 Malayalam is a highly [inflectional][1] and [agglutinative][2] language.
 This has posed a challenge for all kind of language processing.
 Algorithmic interpretation of Malayalam words and their formation rules is very complex.
 My own attempts to study and try out some of these characteristics was big failure in the past.
 Back in 2007, when I tried to develop a [spellchecker for Malayalam][3], the infinite number of words this language can have by combining multiple words together and those words inflected was a big challenge.
 The dictionary based spellechecker was a failed attempt.
 I had [documented these issues][4].